olcf/olcf-user-docs/systems/summit_user_guide.rst

 libraries pre-installed at the system-level for users to take advantage of.
 In order to link these libraries into an application, users must direct the compiler to their location.
 The ``module show`` command can be used to determine the location of a particular library.
-For example
+For example:

 ::